Lessons Learned

 What a mouthful for a post title.

-I have spent my years as an instructional technologist working through the curriculum development and review process to help shift my schools towards becoming what we call School 2.0.
-We were able to construct a workable system at my last school that really made a difference in how and what we taught in our classrooms.
+I have spent my years as an instructional technologist working through the curriculum development and review process to help shift my schools toward becoming what we call School 2.0.
+We constructed a workable system at my last school that made a difference in how and what we taught in our classrooms.

 We are now developing a curriculum development system at my current school that will involve working with our school culture and unique needs.
-Hsinchu International School is very different than the very large school I worked at before.
-We will be using a series of questions around specific categories to help us through this creation process.
-The questions come from a workshop I developed to help guide school communities to either refine their current curriculum review system or to start a new one.
+Hsinchu International School is very different than the huge school I worked at before.
+We will use questions around specific categories to help us through this creation process.
+The questions come from a workshop I developed to help guide school communities to either refine their current curriculum review system or start a new one.
 I will be sharing these categories and questions in a series of posts.

-This is the first one and it covers the big picture when school wide leaders come together to start the conversation.
+This is the first one, covering the big picture when school-wide leaders come together to start the conversation.

 1) What would be an effective way to manage school-wide subject area meetings to review the standards/benchmarks for scope/sequencing (i.e., facilitation, time of year, one or several meetings by division, etc.)?